Hire Cloud Architects

 How long does it take to hire a cloud architect?

-StepTo sources experienced cloud architects from Eastern Europe — multi-cloud design experience, landing zone expertise, security architecture, FinOps, and professional certifications verified.
+StepTo sources experienced cloud architects from Serbia and the wider Eastern Europe region, multi-cloud design experience, landing zone expertise, security architecture, FinOps, and professional certifications verified.
 Placed in 2–4 weeks at 55–65% below US rates.

 Send us a message